EVP_SignInit, EVP_SignInit_ex, EVP_SignUpdate, EVP_SignFinal_ex, EVP_SignFinal - EVP signing functions

 The EVP signature routines are a high-level interface to digital signatures.

 EVP_SignInit_ex() sets up signing context ctx to use digest type from ENGINE impl. ctx must be created with EVP_MD_CTX_new() before calling this function.

 EVP_SignUpdate() hashes cnt bytes of data at d into the signature context ctx.
 This function can be called several times on the same ctx to include additional data.

-EVP_SignFinal() signs the data in ctx using the private key pkey and places the signature in sig. sig must be at least
+EVP_SignFinal_ex() signs the data in ctx using the private key pkey and places the signature in sig.
+The library context libctx and property query propq are used when creating a context to use with the key pkey. sig must be at least

 EVP_SignInit() initializes a signing context ctx to use the default implementation of digest type.